City of Philadelphia

-Special Events Application
+City of Philadelphia Special Events Application

 at least ninety (90) days in advance of the event date.
 Applications submitted within the ninety (90) day window will be assessed a late fee.
 Cost estimates are available, provided sufficient time is allowed between the request and event date.

 Are there any special event services which the City of Philadelphia would be unable to provide?

 Yes.
 Unfortunately, the City of Philadelphia is unable to provide portable restroom facilities, tents, tables, chairs, trailers, and catering services.
 It is the responsibility of the event organizer to secure these services for their special event.
 In an effort to assist with this process, the Managing Director's Office - Special Events Department has compiled a list of vendors in the area who provide these types of services.
 Please view the attached